Simple Systems for Web Designers - Process Map Your Way to Your Operational Goals

 Process maps are visual representations of the steps involved in completing a task or project from start to finish.
 They are the roadmap of every action, decision, and deliverable along the route.

 A process map provides a clear visual outline of every step in your workflow.
-It may be focused on your web design projects but it could also plot the actions for your welcome sequence email automation.
+It may be focused on your web design projects, but it could also plot the actions for your welcome sequence email automation.
 By documenting your processes in this way, you create a system that can be followed consistently, optimized for efficiency, and scaled as your business grows.

 When you have a solid process in place, you can approach even the most complex projects with confidence and clarity.

-Creating a Process Map
+5 Steps to Create a Process Map

 1. Brain dump